-The Indiana University School of Medicine Academy of Teaching Scholars is a program designed to help faculty build and share their skills as educators.
+The IU School of Medicine Academy of Teaching Scholars is a program designed to help faculty build and share their skills as educators.
 The program encourages faculty to develop the skills needed to become educational leaders and facilitators of positive change.

 Most faculty learn to mentor by experimenting, then analyzing successes and failures.
 The goal of this workshop series is to develop mentorship and improve mentor and mentee engagement.Learn More

-Each year, FAPDD in collaboration with the Indiana University School of Medicine Women’s Advisory Council, hosts a series of lunch workshops called Stepping Stones.
-Since women in academic medicine tend to have smaller professional networks than male colleagues, and because fewer women than men advance to higher ranks, we know that women have fewer role models of success.
+Each year, FAPDD in collaboration with the IU School of Medicine Women’s Advisory Council, hosts a series of lunch workshops called Stepping Stones.
+Since women in academic medicine tend to have smaller professional networks than male colleagues, and because fewer women than men advance to higher ranks, women have fewer role models of success.

 - Enhancing Your Scientific Career: Unlocking Your Inner Mentor

 - Faculty Learning Communities on Research in Medical Education (RIME)